 He's not broken or sick.
 The clinical and research literature is clear: this fantasy is extremely common, associated with healthy relationship functioning, and linked to higher emotional intelligence and openness to experience.

 He's not trying to end the marriage.
 Couples who navigate this honestly and carefully frequently report that it deepens their connection rather than eroding it.
-The radical transparency required — the conversations you have to have, the trust you have to build — creates a level of intimacy most marriages never reach.
+The radical transparency required, the conversations you have to have, the trust you have to build, creates a level of intimacy that takes years to build.

 What He Needs From His Wife